MarsBased/handbook/sections/development.md

 - Continuously reviews its own code before passing it to reviewers.
 The soon any problem is detected, the fastest and easiest will be to fix it.
 - Release the code effectively, caring to not produce undesired side-effects (like downtime) on production.
 - Communicate blocking problems, delays and other issues to the Tech Lead.

+###  1.4. <a name='Contract'></a>Developer - Reviewer contract

+Collaboration between tech leads and developers in a team is governed by the [Developer - Reviewer contract](/guides/developer-reviewer-contract.md).
+If you are going to work as either a developer or tech lead, read it carefully because you will need to make sure you comply with it all the team.

 ##  2. <a name='Projectorganization'></a>Project organization